KestrelComputer/kestrel-3-users-guide/manuscript/chapter-5.md

-# STS System Call Reference
+# STS Application Binary Interface

 NOTE: As of this writing, STS remains incomplete.
 However, sufficient amounts of code exists to give you a crude flavor of what STS will be like in the future.
 This chapter discusses STS V1.5 as of the time this chapter was published to LeanPub.